SiJiL82/rock-paper-scissors/README.md

 - __Known Issues__
     - There is 1 known issue with the site - when in a mobile / reduced width display where the How To Play and Difficulty boxes are beneath the main game area, the How To Play tooltip can be toggled by clicking in the empty space above the button, as well as on the button itself.
         - This space is a margin, and therefore should not trigger a click event, so it is unknown as to why this occurs.
+- __Resolved issues__
+    - A major bug was present during the development of the project where clicking on an element did not return the correct element when using `event.target` in the Event Listener.
+    - This was resolved using the answer at [StackOverflow](https://stackoverflow.com/questions/50149925/click-event-target-gives-element-or-its-child-not-parent-element)
 # Deployment
 - __To view the deployed project:__
     - The project is currently deployed to GitHub pages and can be viewed at https://sijil82.github.io/rock-paper-scissors/